 To add a new explanation to existing idiom, you can use Add an explanation button on the idiom page.

 4.4 How to request an explanation for the idiom

 To request an explanation for existing idiom, you can use Request for explanation button on the idiom page.
 To find idiom page, use idiom search.
-If you want to know the meaning of the idiom that does not exist in the database, use request explanation form.

 This site uses a point system to determine a user's basic standing on the site.
 You get points by adding content, and you need a certain amount of points to use the site without certain limitations on sending messages, posting links, adding requests, using profile settings, etc